This post may contain affiliate links. Read my full disclosure policy here.

 I've really only scratched the surface of my bullet journal, so if you want a more in-depth peek, be sure to watch my flip-through video below!

 How to Start a Bullet Journal:

-Maybe you love the thought of bullet journaling, but feel a little overwhelmed at where to start.
+Maybe you love the thought of bullet journaling, but feel a little overwhelmed with where to start.
 You are not alone!

 The first few weeks in my bullet journal felt a little clumsy, and I wasn't sure exactly what I was doing.
 Two months in, I started getting the hang of it and throughly enjoyed planning my days.
 Four months later, I finished my first bullet journal and purchased my second…knowing that I wanted to do a few things differently this time around.

 Here's my best tips to help you dive in with confidence.

 - Purchase a cheap notebook.
 My first bullet journal was an EcoQua Spiralbound Grid Notebook for less than $7.
 If you fall in love with bullet journaling, you can be a little more choosey for your second journal.
 Currently, I use the Essentials Grid-Lined Notebook.
 It's still very affordable, and the paper is great quality.